miasvanklei/Gentoo-overlay/README.md

 Note: This is a personal repository.
 Ebuilds may break at any time without notice.
 However I do try to prevent this from happening.

 # Goal
-To compile all packages on my gentoo system with clang and llvm tools (lld, integrated-as) and gcc + binutils removed:
+To compile all packages on my gentoo system with clang and llvm tools and gcc + binutils removed:
- * kde plasma, snap, texlive, rust, ghc + haskell packages, R, firefox, libreoffice, dotnet core, mono
+ * kde plasma, texlive, rust, ghc + haskell packages, R, firefox, libreoffice, dotnet core

 # Systems
- * Banana pi, pinebook pro, amd threadripper 2n generation, intel 8th generation mobile
+ * Pine H64, OrangePi 5 plus, Tablet Qualcomm SQ3, AMD 2920x

 # Status (packages on my system)
  * arm64: all packages including linux kernel.
- * arm: all packages including linux kernel.
  * x86_64: all packages including linux kernel.

 # Toolchain